 The West Carroll Parish Police Jury is the governing authority for West Carroll Parish and is a political subdivision of the State of Louisiana.
 The police jury is governed by five jurors representing the various districts within the parish.
-The jurors serve four-year terms which expire in January, 2016.
+The jurors serve four-year terms which expire in January, 2020.

 Louisiana Revised Statute 33:1236 gives the police jury various powers in regulating and directing the affairs of the parish and its inhabitants.
-The more notable of those are the powers to make regulations for their own government, to regulate the construction and maintenance of roads and bridges, to regulate the construction and maintenance of drainage systems, to regulate the sale of alcoholic beverages, and to provide for the health and welfare of the poor, disadvantaged, and unemployed in the parish.
+The more notable of those are the powers to make regulations for their own government, to regulate the construction and maintenance of roads and bridges, to regulate the construction and maintenance of alcoholic beverages, and to provide for the health and welfare of the poor, disadvantaged, and unemployed in the parish.
 Funding to accomplish these tasks is provided by ad valorem taxes, sales taxes, state revenue sharing, and various other state and federal grants.